vinkrish/interview-reference/docs/reactJS.md

     When comparing previous props and state to next, a shallow comparison will check that primitives have the same value (eg, 1 equals 1 or that true equals true) and that the references are the same between more complex javascript values like objects and arrays.

     It is good to prefer PureComponent over Component whenever we never mutate our objects.

-7. **What is a higher order component?**

-    A higher-order component (HOC) is an advanced technique in React for reusing component logic.
-HOCs are not part of the React API.
-They are a pattern that emerges from React’s compositional nature.

-    A higher-order component is a function that takes a component and returns a new component.

-    HOC’s allow you to reuse code, logic and bootstrap abstraction.
-HOCs are common in third-party React libraries.
-The most common is probably Redux’s connect function.
-Beyond simply sharing utility libraries and simple composition, HOCs are the best way to share behavior between React Components.
-If you find yourself writing a lot of code in different places that does the same thing, you may be able to refactor that code into a reusable HOC.

-9. **What are the differences between a class component and functional component?**

-    Class components allows us to use additional features such as local state and lifecycle hooks.
-Also, to enable our component to have direct access to our store and thus holds state.

-    When our component just receives props and renders them to the page, this is a ‘stateless component’, for which a pure function can be used.
-These are also called dumb components or presentational components.